 - Honey Salt (Westside, New American, 💰💰) – Farm-to-table food.
 A fave brunch spot.

-- Paina Cafe (Westside, Poke, Hawaiian, Donuts, 💰) – The poke is okay but the mochi donuts are amazing!
-We stop by every time we’re in the area and even though a few more mochi donut spots have opened in Vegas, these are still our favorite.
+- Paina Cafe (Westside, Poke, Hawaiian, Donuts, 💰) – The poke is okay, but the mochi donuts are the best in town!
+We stop by every time we’re in the area, and even though a few more mochi donut spots have opened in Vegas, they are still our favorite.

 - Ton Ton Katsuya (South Spring Valley) Japanese, 💰💰) – This is the only legit spot in the city turning out deliciously deep-fried and breaded Japanese katsu.
 The pork tenderloin dinner is the star of the menu and why we think it’s one of the best restaurants in Las Vegas.

-- Sushi House Goyemon (Southwest, Japanese, 💰💰) – They serve up some of the best all you can eat sushi anywhere, and they offer daily fresh catch specials on the board like salmon belly, mentaiko and grilled yellowtail collar.
+- Sushi House Goyemon (Southwest, Japanese, 💰💰) – They serve up some of the best all-you-can-eat sushi anywhere and offer daily fresh catch specials on the board like salmon belly, mentaiko, and grilled yellowtail collar.

 - Island Flavor (Hawaiian, 💰) – When people ask us what the best food in Vegas is, Island Flavor always makes the list.
 Their furikake chicken is so addictive.
 If you ask any Hawaiian who lives in Vegas where to eat, this will likely be on their list.
 They do have multiple locations.

-- Naked City Pizza (Eastside, Pizza, 💰💰) – Their “Royal Sub” with in-house hot Italian sausage, capicola, mozzarella, iceburg lettuce and tomato is a fat kid’s dream come true.
+- Naked City Pizza (Eastside, Pizza, 💰💰) – Their “Royal Sub” with in-house hot Italian sausage, capicola, mozzarella, iceberg lettuce, and tomato is a fat kid’s dream come true.

 - Kame (Northeast, Japanese, 💰💰💰💰) – Chef Eric serves up extremely creative omakase course dinners on the daily.
 The lobster tail sashimi is a consistent highlight.